refinedev/refine/packages/core/README.md

 ## Next Steps

-👉 Jump to [Refine<>Ant Design Tutorial](https://refine.dev/docs/ui-frameworks/antd/tutorial/) to continue your work and turn the example into a full-blown CRUD application.
+👉 Jump to [Tutorial](https://refine.dev/docs/tutorial/introduction/index/) to continue your work and turn the example into a full-blown CRUD application.

-👉 Check out the [Refine<>Tailwind Tutorial](https://refine.dev/docs/tutorials/headless-tutorial/) to learn how to use **refine** in a pure _headless_ way.

 👉 Visit [Learn the Basics Page](https://refine.dev/docs/getting-started/overview/) to get informed about the fundamental concepts.